A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms

-\begin{rem} \FJ{The right hand side of \cref{eq:prop:off_by_1_iqc:ineq}} can be interpreted as a change in the objective function landscape.
-Note that \FJ{in the special case of constant sector parameters $m, L$}, employing a first-order Taylor approximation, assuming differentiability, yields on the right hand side
+\begin{rem} The right hand side of \cref{eq:prop:off_by_1_iqc:ineq} can be interpreted as a change in the objective function landscape.
+Note that in the special case of constant convexity and smoothness parameters $m, L$, respectively, and assuming differentiability of $f$ w.r.t. $\theta$, a first-order Taylor approximation would yield

 This term corresponds to what in literature is often referred to as the temporal variability of the optimization problem \cite{bianchin_internalmodel}. \end{rem}